 Sergey Brin thought why not to apply this model to websites.
 That is how they kicked off AdSense.
 In short, Google for the first time allowed small businesses and blogs to generate ads revenue on their own.
 In return, Google got one-third of the revenue generated.
 As Danny Sullivan put it at the time on the USA Today "it basically turned the Web into a giant Google billboard."

 Therefore, any "Web property" was a good candidate to become a Google partner and generate profits for their content independently from advertising middlemen.
 What's the take here?
-I believe two main ones.
+I believe there are two main ones.

 First, a business model well designed can make a business go from zero to a billion, just like it did with Google.
 Second, at times when a company grows at the size of what Google is today, it's hard to remember that back then it was a disruptive force that "democratized" the web, allowing small blogs and small businesses to make money online!